hempstead valley therapy centre

 Physical Therapy Management

 Physical therapy is a clinically proven way to reduce pain and improve muscle strength.
-Physical therapy such as physiotherapy, osteopathy and sports therapy, can help people with sciatica because it can help reduce inflammation and pain, improve physical function, and prevent recurrence of sciatica symptoms.
+Physical therapy such as physiotherapy, osteopathy and sports therapy, can help people with sciatica because it can help reduce inflammation and pain, improve physical function, and prevent recurrence of the symptoms.
 Typically, physical therapy for sciatica usually takes 6-12 weeks.
-A physical therapist may prescribe a combination of various types of physical, manual, soft tissue mobilization, and/or exercise therapies in treating sciatica.
-Specific exercises depend on the underlying cause of sciatica, as well as other factors, such as the patient’s level of pain, and overall conditioning.
+A physical therapist may prescribe a combination of various types of physical, manual, soft tissue mobilization, and/or exercise therapies in treating it.
+Specific exercises depend on the underlying cause, as well as other factors, such as the patient’s level of pain, and overall conditioning.

 HTC - Blog - Sciatica - Skeletal demonstration